bperez40/Automatic-Power-Box-Tester/README.md

 - [J104D2C3VDC.15S or equivalent 3.3v relay](https://www.digikey.com/en/products/detail/cit-relay-and-switch/J104D2C3VDC-15S/12502634)
 - [CPC1976Y, AQY212GHAX, or something similar](https://www.digikey.com/en/products/detail/ixys-integrated-circuits-division/CPC1976Y/1277138)

-Using these, you need to build the following circuit:\
+Using these, you need to build the following circuit.
+Pay heed to the comments:\
 ![Schematic](https://github.com/bperez40/Arduino-Power-Box-Tester/blob/main/Util/images/Screenshot%202022-08-05%20092843.png)

 To finish these connections, we need to connect the rest of the contactor's connections.
 We've already attached the necessary wires to the coil ends, but we need to set up the spark wire to connect to the terminal.
 One side of a terminal should by connected directly to the power box's spark wire (usually we connect the spark wire to a QC terminal on the workbench and have another wire leading into the Auto Power Box Tester's chassis, where it then connects to one of the contactor's terminal).
 The other side of that terminal should be connected to the quick connect labeled "SPARK WIRE CONNECT" on the spark wire interface board.